 I would like to think I was a strong enough person to get over the comments and stares and hand honks but they were not the only thing I was struggling with.
 By the end of school I noticed my semi-decent posture decreasing, my back starting to ache and indents in my shoulders after taking my bra off at the end of the day.
 This only got worse the older I got.
 By the age of 19 I decided that I needed to make a change, I needed to get rid of my boobs, somehow, someway these suckers were outta here.

-I made an appointment at my doctor’s office to talk about my options.
+I made an appointment at my doctor's office to talk about my options.
 I was not successful.
 I explained the pain I dealt with and was hoping to use the sympathy card, but to no avail.
-My doctor told me that in Canada (where I grew up) they don’t allow breast reductions until you’re 21-years-old.
+My doctor told me that in Canada (where I grew up) they don't allow breast reductions until you're 21-years-old.
 I was 20.
-He did, however, refer me to a specialized surgeon and I set up an appointment to have him take a look at my case.
+He did, however, refer me to a specialised surgeon and I set up an appointment to have him take a look at my case.

 There I sat, with a nervous looking mother by my side in a flimsy paper top, feeling less attractive than I’d ever felt.
 Fortunately for me, he was lovely and made me feel comfortable with the fact that my mum was sitting beside me as I sat topless with a man feeling and drawing on my boobs.
-He explained the procedure, which was terrifying, then booked me an appointment for a year’s time.
+He explained the procedure, which was terrifying, then booked me an appointment for a year's time.
 I was dreading waiting a year.
 A WHOLE YEAR.
 I wondered how much saggier I would get by the time the surgery happened, would they have made it down to my upper thigh by then?
-My surgeon also offered to put me on a cancelation list, just in case.
+My surgeon also offered to put me on a cancellation list, just in case.
 I was number 4….
 Come on lucky number 4.

 The months came and went, I celebrated my 21st birthday.
 I remember the dress I picked.
-I had to use duct tape to make sure my boobs stayed put… About three weeks after my 21st birthday I got a call from the surgery office and was told that there was a cancelation in November (3 months away).
+I had to use duct tape to make sure my boobs stayed put… About three weeks after my 21st birthday I got a call from the surgery office and was told that there was a cancellation in November (3 months away).
 I accepted, hung up the phone and completely broke down.

 When you're about to lose something, there are a million thoughts running through your head.
 You turn into a ball of mush.
 You’re sad, nervous, scared, excited, uneasy.
 I asked myself a million times, “are you doing the right thing?”
 The truth is who knows, I knew I was uncomfortable and unhappy and I just had to trust myself.
 The operation was only three hours long, it would all be over in a matter of hours.
 I WOULD BE OK.